LastNemesis/student-server/README.md

      - grades.html (Grades Administration page)
      - courses.html (Courses Administration page)
      - references.html (References page)
-   - Creation of a common CSS page
+   - Creation of a global use CSS page
-   - Creation of a common JS page
+   - Creation of a global use JS page
+   - Creation of a CORS Configuration for the fetch API (/!\ Application needs to run on port 8080)

 # Contributing